-Download the VaultAdminSetup program from the Pulsonix web site or use the link provided in an email.
+Download the VaultAdminSetup program from the Pulsonix web site.
+You will need to use your user login and account to access this location.

 The Vault Admin installation is a separate download from the main Pulsonix product.
-This is a selfcontained file containing everything required to create your Vault.
+This is a selfcontained file containing everything required to create your Vault and administer it.